d-bharadwaj/d-bharadwaj/README.md

 - ⚡ I'm interested in Quantum Computing, Machine Learning & Software Development
 - 🎓 I'm an undergraduate student studying Physics & Data Science @ UW-Madison
 - 🍀 I work as a Quantum Machine Learning Intern @ Oak Ridge National Laboratory
-- 🤝 I’m looking to collaborate on various projects!
+- 🤝 I’m passionate about collaborating on open-source projects!
 - 📫 You can reach me at dhanvibharad@gmail.com and <a href=https://www.linkedin.com/in/d-bharadwaj/> Linkedin/d-bharadwaj </a>

   <b>If you are interested in more details, check out <a href=https://d-bharadwaj.github.io/website/ >my website</a>!</b>